Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Acknowledgements

+The authors would like to thank Dr. Song~Bai from the University of Oxford for helpful suggestions.

-\begin{IEEEbiography}[{ }]{Qin Zou} received the B.E. degree in information engineering in 2004 and the Ph.D. degree in computer vision in 2012, from Wuhan University, China.
+{ \textbf{Qin Zou} received the B.E. degree in information engineering in 2004 and the Ph.D. degree in computer vision in 2012, from Wuhan University, China.
 From 2010 to 2011, he was a visiting PhD student at the Computer Vision Lab, University of South Carolina, USA.
 Currently, he is an associate professor with the School of Computer Science, Wuhan University.
 He is a co-recipient of the National Technology Invention Award of China in 2015.
 His research activities involve computer vision, pattern recognition, and machine learning.
-He is a member of the IEEE, and a member of the ACM. \end{IEEEbiography}
+He is a senior member of the IEEE and a member of the ACM.

+\textbf{Ling Cao} received the B.S. degree in computer science from Yunnan University in 2018, and is now working towards her M.S. degree in computer application at the School of Computer Science, Wuhan University, China.
+Her research interests include deep learning and image/video retrieval.

-\begin{IEEEbiography}[{ }]{Zheng Zhang} received the B.S. degree in computer science and M.S. degree in computer application from the School of Computer Science, Wuhan University, in 2015 and 2019, respectively.
+\textbf{Zheng Zhang} received the B.S. degree in computer science and M.S. degree in computer application from the School of Computer Science, Wuhan University, in 2016 and 2019, respectively.
 He won the first prize in `China Undergraduate Contest in Internet of Things' in 2015.
-His research interests include deep learning and its application in image classification and retrieval. \end{IEEEbiography}
+His research interests include deep learning and its application in image classification and retrieval.

-\begin{IEEEbiography}[{ }]{Lin Cao} received the B.S. degree in computer science from Yunnan University in 2018, and is now working towards her M.S. degree in computer application at the School of Computer Science, Wuhan University, China.
-Her research interests include image retrieval and fake image inspection. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Long Chen} (M'13-S'19) received the B.Sc. degree in communication engineering and the Ph.D. degree in signal and information processing from Wuhan University, Wuhan, China, in 2007 and in 2013, respectively.
+\textbf{Long Chen} received the B.Sc. degree in communication engineering and the Ph.D. degree in signal and information processing from Wuhan University, Wuhan, China, in 2007 and in 2013, respectively.
 From October 2010 to November 2012, he was co-trained PhD Student at National University of Singapore.
 He is currently an Associate Professor with the School of Data and Computer Science, Sun Yat-sen University, Guangzhou, China.
-His areas of interest include deep learning and cognitive perception. \end{IEEEbiography}
+His areas of interest include deep learning and cognitive perception.